 Honors and Awards R&D

-Best Paper Award given at CREATIVET event at 5th International Congress on Research in Vocational Education and Training.
+Best Paper Award given at the 5th International VET Congress «CREATIVET»

 The paper 'Public Attitudes Towards the Role of the State and the Private Provision of Training: Evidence from the Swiss Apprenticeship System' by Dr. Andreas Kuhn and Prof. Dr. Jürg Schweri from SFIVET and Prof. Dr. Stefan Wolter from the University of Bern won the Best Paper Award at the 5th International Congress on Research in VET in March 2017.
 In this study the researchers used data on the Swiss VPET system to analyse public attitudes on the role of the state and the private provision of training.